Glendora in Camden County, New Jersey — The American Northeast (Mid-Atlantic)

 Pres.
 Township Comm.-Presiding Officer Bd. of Freeholders-Justice

 40 to 50 who died of wounds from the battle of Fort Mercer

 names known only to God.

 Location.
 39° 50.384′ N, 75° 4.829′ W. Marker is in Glendora, New Jersey, in Camden County.
-Marker is at the intersection of Station Avenue and Melvin Avenue on Station Avenue.
+Memorial is at the intersection of Station Avenue and Melvin Avenue on Station Avenue.
 Touch for map.
 Marker is in this post office area: Glendora NJ 08029, United States of America.
+Touch for directions.

 Other nearby markers.
-Clement's Bridge (approx. 0.2 miles away); St. John the Evangelist Episcopal Church (approx. 1.1 miles away); Gabreil Daveis Tavern (approx. 1.1 miles away); Jonas Cattell (approx. 1.9 miles away); The Chew Powell House (approx. 2.3 miles away); Glover Fulling Mill & Kings Run (approx. 2.7 miles away); Crystal Lake (approx. 2.8 miles away); The Story of the Peter Mott House (approx. 3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Clement's Bridge (approx. 0.2 miles away); The Clement Oak (approx. 0.6 miles away); The First Air Voyage in America (approx. 0.6 miles away); St. John the Evangelist Episcopal Church (approx. 1.1 miles away); Gabreil Daveis Tavern (approx. 1.1 miles away); Jonas Cattell (approx. 1.9 miles away); The Chew Powell House (approx. 2.3 miles away); Families in Magnolia (approx. 2.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 28, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 219 times since then and 35 times this year.
+It was originally submitted on May 28, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 546 times since then and 152 times this year.
 Photos: 1, 2, 3, 4. submitted on May 28, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.